Renters, Landlords & Builders

 Canopy Guide for Renters: How to save money and cut carbon

-Rewiring America’s Electrification Guide (Check out page 24 for a case study of how renters might apply the Inflation Reduction Act or click here.)
+Rewiring America’s Electrification Guide (Check out case study 3 for how income-limited renters might plan with the NM HEAR program)

 Yale Climate Connections: How to charge an EV if you’re a renter